Alluxio/alluxio/docs/Command-Line-Interface.md

 rm takes 1 arguments,  not 21
 ```

-As a work around, you can disable globbing through `set -f` or by escaping wildcards, for example:
+As a work around, you can disable globbing (depending on your shell, for example `set -f`) or by
+escaping wildcards, for example:

 ```
 bin/tachyon tfs cat /\\*
 ```
+Note the double escape, this is because the shell script will eventually call a java program which
+should have the final escaped parameters (cat /\*).

 # List of Operations